unartig/sepsis_osc/typst/main_thesis.typ

   appendix-file: "chapters/appendix.typ",
   bibliography: bibliography("bibliography.bib"),
   // TODO what about notation?
-  table-of-figures: none,  // TODO and make pretty smh
+  table-of-figures: true,  // TODO and make pretty smh
   table-of-tables: true,
   // acknowledgements: [
   //   This thesis was written with the help of many people.